-If you have any questions about the {56 week} prescription, you should contact your community pharmacy to discuss this further.
+If you have any questions about the {56 week} prescription, you should contact your GP Practice or community pharmacy to discuss this further.
 If you have a valid reason for NOT wanting to be part of this scheme, you should contact the practice stating this reason.